Connecting Constructive Notions of Ordinals in Homotopy Type Theory: An Abstract Axiomatic Framework for Ordinals

+Note that $\cnf$ cannot have limits since one can construct a sequence (see \cref{thm:cnf-below-eps0}) which comes arbitrarily close to $\varepsilon_0$.
+This motivates the restriction to \emph{bounded} sequences, i.e.\ a sequence $f$ with a $b : \cnf$ such that $f_i < b$ for all $i$.

-\textbf{Results.} $\cnf$ has neither suprema nor limits. $\brouwer$ has limits of increasing sequences by construction. $\bookord$ has limits, with a construction mentioned in \cite[Lem~10.3.22]{hott-book}. \end{summary}
+\begin{theorem} $\cnf$ does not have suprema or limits. $\brouwer$ has limits of increasing sequences by construction. $\bookord$ also has limits of increasing sequences, and moreover limits of \emph{weakly} increasing sequences (i.e.\ sequences increasing with respect to $\leq$).

-We expect that it is not constructively possible to calculate general suprema, or even binary joins, in $\brouwer$.

-\subsection{Classifiability}
+Assuming the law of exclude middle, $\cnf$ has suprema (and thus limits) of arbitrary \emph{bounded} sequences.
+If $\cnf$ has limits of bounded increasing sequences, then the weak limited principle of omniscience (WLPO) is derivable. \qedhref{https://cj-xu.github.io/agda/constructive-ordinals-in-hott/index.html\#4750} \end{theorem} We expect that it is not constructively possible to calculate suprema (or even binary joins) in $\brouwer$, as it seems this would make it possible to decide if a limit reaches past $\omega + 1$ or not, which is a constructive taboo.

+\subsubsection{Classifiability}

 For classical set-theoretic ordinals, every ordinal is either zero, a successor, or a limit.
 We say that a notion of ordinals which allows this is has classification.
 This is very useful, as many theorems that start with ``for every ordinal'' have proofs that consider the three cases separately.
 In the same way as not all definitions of ordinals make it possible to calculate limits, only some formulations make it possible to constructively classify any given ordinal.
-We first make precise what classification means and then discuss what the implications are.
-We still make the assumptions declared in \cref{subsubsec:abstract-assumption}.
+We already defined what it means to be a zero in \eqref{eq:iszero}.
+We now also define what it means for $a : A$ to be a strong successor or a limit: